sukekiyo886/MTBurn-JavaScript-SDK-Install-Guide/Programming_Guide_English.md

 <a name="infeed/start"></a>
 ## Implementation templates to tags
++
++Code ad templates in tags, and you don’t need to draft them from admin UI.
+If you do so, implementation will be complex but you can implement more flexible.
 - Enter the template of ads unit on `head` tag.
 Assign the URL of creative material.
 Insert position of ads text at placeholder.
 For introducing In-Feed-Ads, add the wording to disclose that the frame adjacent to ad spots is an advertisement to users (ex.
 PR or Sponsored).